sparemind/JavaSimpleGrid/README.md

 * Changing gridline thickness and color
 * Editing functions such as filling and replacing
 * Getting mouse input in terms of grid coordinates and button presses
+* Saving and loading grids
+* Saving images of grids
 * Full JavaDoc documentation

 ## Examples ##